In 1964, Ray Collins formed a band called The Soul Giants with drummer

 its suitability for release.
 "Evidently," says Park, "...it wasn't

-."
+up to their standards."
 Warner's eventually caved, but then

 the printer pitched a fit.